Axinom/Toolkit/Resources/Documentation/index.md

 Install the **Axinom.Toolkit** NuGet package from the Axinom cloud NuGet repository.
 This contains all the core functionality.

 There also exists a separate **Axinom.Toolkit.NLog** NuGet package that contains the functionaltiy to integrate NLog with the Axinom Toolkit logging channels.

+> [!WARNING]
+> The NLog package is only available as a preview release due to NLog dependency issues that have not yet been resolved by NLog maintainers.
+You may also need to manually install System.IO.Compression before installing Axinom.Toolkit.NLog and do other manual dependency management to get it to install.

 There also exists a separate **Axinom.Toolkit.Jose** NuGet package that contains JOSE protected messaging functionality.
 It is a separate package due to a dependency on a 3rd party library.